If your company has an identifying mark or symbol, you should protect it from infringement with a trademark.

 The Class 21 Trademark

-Items to help store and save clothing and footwear are on this list, including:
+Items to help store and save clothing and footwear are on this list as well, including:

 - Shoe trees and boot stretchers